Concordium/concordium.github.io/source/testnet/net/installation/downloads.rst

 - `Download the Encrypt/decrypt tool for MacOS <https://distribution.concordium.software/tools/macos/signed/utils-1.0.0.zip>`_

 For information about how to use the encrypt/decrypt tool, see :ref:`Auxiliary tools  <developer-tools>`.

-*Apple® is a trademark of Apple Inc., registered in the U.S. and other countries*.